Skip to content

 Standing up for equality: decolonialising our society

-Discover Associate Professor of Critical Psychology and Decolonial Studies Deanne Bell's research into collective trauma, social suffering, structural violence, indifference, and the psychological effects of coloniality and decoloniality.
+Deanne Bell's research into collective trauma, social suffering, structural violence, indifference, and psychological effects of coloniality and decoloniality.

 A step change: helping to eradicate HIV transmissions

-Doctoral Researcher Anthony Gifford, from NTU's School of Social Sciences, is researching the psychosocial influences on the decision to take PrEP in the MSM community.
-Anthony's research will help unpack the fears and barriers that stop people from taking this medicine, which prevents the transmission of HIV, to educate people to make safer, informed choices.
+Doctoral Researcher Anthony Gifford, is researching the psychosocial factors influencing the decision to take PrEP within the MSM community.
+His work aims to better understand the fears and barriers surrounding this HIV prevention medicine, helping people make safer, more informed choices.

 Breaking the cycle: preventing human rights violations

-Explore how Associate Professor Blerina Kellezi's research is investigating how people collectively deal with, and are affected by, extreme life events: from illness and accidents to war, torture and immigration detention.
+Associate Professor Blerina Kellezi's research investigates how people collectively deal with and are affected by extreme life events.

 Tackling substance abuse: strengthening support for those in need